cvonelm/roco2_kernels/README.md

     - C++ fmtlib (https://github.com/fmtlib/fmt)
 - FIRESTARTER requirements:
     - hwloc (https://www.open-mpi.org/projects/hwloc/)
+- _OPTIONAL_: CUDA, for the optional GPU workload

 roco2_kernels is dependent on submodules.
 To be able to build it, be sure you have downloaded them